tagion/tagion/docs/gov/glossary/index.md

 ## Contributors

-In a decentralized network, contributors form the foundation, collectively driving its functionality, security, and growth.
-Unlike traditional centralized systems, where a single entity oversees operations, decentralized networks thrive on the diverse participation of individuals and organizations.
-These contributors, each bringing their unique strengths, are indispensable in sustaining and advancing the system.

-The term "contributor" itself is fluid, encompassing a wide array of roles that may expand as the network matures and new opportunities for engagement emerge.
-From the outset, however, contributors can be categorized into three groups:
+The term "contributor" is fluid, encompassing a wide array of possible roles that may expand as the network matures and new opportunities for engagement emerge.
+For now, we consider our contributors a category that íncludes but also goes beyond out "community members" (see above).
+As such they encompass: node operator, developers and governance participants, as outlined [here](/gov/intro/network).

-#### Node Operators

-Node operators provide the essential computational infrastructure that powers the network.
-They validate transactions, propagate messages, execute smart contracts, and maintain the integrity of the database.
-Depending on their focus, node operators may run Core [Nodes](/gov/glossary#nodes), which handle the tasks of consensus and security, Relay [Nodes](/gov/glossary#nodes), which collect, collate, and manage user requests to submit or retrieve data, or Mirror [Nodes](/gov/glossary#nodes), which store and replicate data to ensure accessibility.
-Together, these operators sustain the network's reliability and resilience.

-#### Developers

-Developers are the architects and innovators of the Tagion Network.
-They build, maintain, and refine the core protocols and supporting tools.
-By addressing the evolving needs of the network and its users, developers ensure the system remains robust and scalable.

-#### Governance Participants

-Governance Participants play a critical role in shaping the network's future.
-Through proposals, debates, and voting, they decide, among other things, on protocol upgrades and treasury finances, including fees and rewards.
-They ensure that the network remains adaptive and aligns with the Manifesto and the interests of its users.

 ## Currency